AAHA! Virginia · Community Weavers Initiative

 As soon as you submit, an email goes directly to the person you nominated.
 It explains what 100 for the 400 is, that someone in their community put their name forward, and what happens next.
 Your identity remains confidential unless you’ve shared it.

 Once confirmed, your nominee is recognized as a Community Weaver.
+The inductee community forms its own governance by consensus.
 They receive a seat at our symposium, recognition in AAHA!
 Virginia publications, and a place in the permanent record of Virginia’s African American heritage story.

 Submit a Nomination